Katzeee/Notes/Othernotes/pve-env-config.md

 - TrueNAS:

-  Add dataset to NFS share, allow network `192.168.2.0/24` or host ip access, also remember to set acl to 777 or you will get a permission denied error.
+  Add dataset to NFS share, allow network `192.168.2.0/24` or host ip access.

+  !!!
+Warning Remember to set acl to 777 or you will get a permission denied error.

 - PVE: